ben-pritchard/Triangles-Javascript/README.md

 ###DESCRIPTION

-This is an app for someone who wants to find what kind of triangle given side lengths would result in.
+This is a javascript app for someone who wants to find what kind of triangle given side lengths would result in.

 You will seriously be like: **"Cool."**